Tools of the Trade

 Docker

-Another cool thing?
-I don’t have to worry about cluttering my computer.
-All my tools and dependencies are living in a Docker container, isolated from the underlying filesystem.
-Once I’m done with a project, I just delete the parent container and I’m done!
-No need to track down and uninstall things.
-Big plus for neat freaks!
+As a neat freak, I also like how Docker keeps my workspace clean.
+Dependencies for each project are living in containers isolated from the underlying filesystem.
+Once I’m done with a project, I just delete the container and move on.
+No need to track down and uninstall everything.
+Huge plus!

 VS Code